cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 and sid that will be specified in section {{OptionalInputs}}.

 This specification considers different application scenarios.
-This includes applications aiming at anonymous key exchange and applications that need to rely on verification of identities of communicatin partners.
+This includes applications aiming at anonymous key exchange and applications that need to rely on verification of identities of communication partners.
 Moreover, when identities are used they may or may not have to be kept confidential.
 Depending on the application's requirements identity information of the communication partners may or may not mandatorily need to be integrated in the input parameters CI, ADa, ADb (see {{sec-considerations-ids}}).